Houston Dynamo rep names of child cancer patients on their jerseys

 The month of September is also Kick Childhood Cancer month in Major League Soccer.

-Typically, the Dynamo invite pediatric cancer patients to walk onto the pitch with the players but because of COVID-19 safety precautions, the team decided to honor them in a different way.
+Typically, the Dynamo invite pediatric cancer patients to walk onto the field with the players but because of COVID-19 safety precautions, the team decided to honor them in a different way.

 SEE RELATED STORIES: